garysweaver/irie/README.md

     http://localhost:3000/foobars

-To find out what the JSON to use as the 'foobar' parameter value, you could create one first in Rails console and then get that or call to_json on it in the console.
+(To get an idea of what the JSON should look like, use as_json on a model instance in Rails console.)

 Get a Foobar with id '1' with a GET method call to the following: